niekai1982/Robot/Answer the question.md

 \* You are not using the position information gathered with your system for the robot process, e.g. correction of base frames?

-- We use forward transformation to determination robot postion and align the robot position information with frame.
+- We use forward transformation to determination robot postion.

 \* Humans can’t access the area.
 Is this correct?
 Otherwise can you please try to explain what you are using your system for?

+- In principle, humans are prohibited from entering the area,.But, in fact,  the area is not completely physically isolated, there has probability of human invasion.